valentinvogt/npde-summary/chapters/03.typ

 quadrature and approximation of boundaries result in such a crime and are unavoidable.
 As Hiptmair likes to say, "we are all sinners".

-So the only distinction we can make is between acceptable and inacceptable "crimes".
+So the only distinction we can make is between acceptable and unacceptable "crimes".
 Crimes which do not affect the type and rate of convergence are acceptable.

 So how to not temper with the convergence?